Email newsletters are a powerhouse in marketing for solopreneurs and major corporations alike.

 If you’re planning communications from a global top-tier financial brand known for its long history and industry expertise, your audience is probably not expecting edgy and bold newsletters, jam-packed with GIFs and downloadables.

 They might be expecting HTML emails, but more on the formal side, definitely aligned with your brand and with your logo to signify that it’s from your organization.

 If you’re running a startup, your followers might be expecting something more original, innovative and personal.

 If you’re a solo freelancer, followers might be much more understanding of less formality, but put higher value on authenticity.

-Take a look at Ann Handley’s newsletters, which are a masterful example of combining a first-person tone and feel with industry information.
+Take a look at content pro Ann Handley’s newsletters, which are a masterful example of combining a first-person tone and feel with industry information.

 Handley’s newsletter is formatted to reflect a warm, caring, fun personality that nonetheless showcases her considerable expertise.

 After the newsletter itself, which is a first-person thought leadership piece, Handley uses emojis as bullet points.
 ‘Tools’ are useful apps from around the web for practitioners.
 ‘Love Letters’ are a subtle way for Handley to showcase her featured writing from around the web.
 And 'Public Events' are invites for where she’ll be speaking.

 The images add a splash of color to her email, while the powerhouse content that follows them balances it out.
 This is a fantastic example of design and copy working in tandem.